mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-GEM-v1.rst

 ^^^^^^^^^^^^^^^^^^^
 Determines the spline coefficient to use after processing the vanadium in :ref:`create_vanadium_gem_isis-powder-diffraction-ref` method.
-For more details see :ref:`SplineBackground <algm-SplineBackground>`
+For more details see: :ref:`SplineBackground <algm-SplineBackground>`

 *Note that if this value is changed *create_vanadium* will need to be called again.*